Bandits with Partially Observable Confounded Data: Introduction

 The use of offline data for online control is of practical interest in fields such as autonomous driving, healthcare, dialogue systems, and recommender systems \citep{mirchevska2017reinforcement,murphy2001marginal,li2016learning,covington2016deep}.
 There, an abundant amount of data is readily available, potentially encompassing years of logged experience.
 This data can greatly reduce the need to interact with the real world, as such interactions may be both costly and unsafe \citep{amodei2016concrete}.
 Nevertheless, as offline data is usually generated in an uncontrolled manner, it poses major challenges, such as unobserved states and actions.
 Failing to take these into account may result in biased estimates that are confounded by spurious correlation \citep{gottesman2019guidelines}.
 This work focuses on utilizing partially observable offline data in an online bandit setting.

 We consider the stochastic linear contextual bandit setting \citep{auer2002using,chu2011contextual,zhou2019learning}.
 Here, the context is a vector $x \in \R^d$ encompassing the full state of information.
-We assume to have additional access to an offline dataset in which only $L < d$ covariates (features) of the context are available, though the full context is accessible when interacting with the online environment.
+We assume to have additional access to an offline dataset in which only $L < d$ covariates (features) of the context are available.
+The unobserved covariates in the data are known as unobserved confounding factors in the causal inference literature \citep{bookofwhy}, which may cause spurious associations in the data, rendering the data useless unless further assumptions are made \citep{neuberg2003causality,shpitser2012counterfactuals,bareinboim2015bandits}.
+In this work we assume that, when interacting with the online environment, the full context is accessible, and search for methods to combine both sources of information (online and offline) to quickly converge to an optimal solution.

 We construct an algorithm that is provably superior to an algorithm which does not utilize the (partially observable) information in the data.
-We recognize the following fundamental observation:

-and, specifically, that partially observable offline data can be utilized as linear side information (linear constraints) for the bandit problem.
+We recognize the following fundamental observation: \textbf{Confounded offline data can (still) be used to improve online learning}, and specifically, that partially observable offline data can be utilized as linear side information (linear constraints) for the bandit problem.